-The report contained herein is submitted pursuant to §63.2-619 of the Code of Virginia and Item 365 (3) of the 2004 Appropriations Act.
+The report contained herein is submitted pursuant to §63.2-619 of the Code of Virginia and Item 365 (3) of the 2005 Appropriations Act.
 Section 63.2-619 requires the Department of Social Services to file an annual report on the Virginia Independence Program (VIP) with the Governor and the General Assembly.
-The report describes program achievements for the past year.
-In addition to the VIP report, the Report on Projects Funded with the Temporary Assistance for Needy Families Block Grant, submitted in September 2004 as required by Item 365 of the Appropriations Act, is included as Appendix C.
+Item 365 of the 2005 Appropriations Act requires an annual report by September 15 on projects funded with the Temporary Assistance for Needy Families Block Grant to be combined with the report required in the Code of Virginia.
+What follows is the combined report.
+Note that the information is for state fiscal year (SFY) 2004, as SFY 2005 data needed for the combined report is incomplete.
+The annual report we submit to you in September 2006 will reflect FY 2005 data.